Painters Eleven: Formation

+Exhibitions and artwork

-In 1953, eleven abstract painters from Ontario — Jack Bush, Oscar Cahén, Hortense Gordon, Tom Hodgson, Alexandra Luke, Jock Macdonald, Ray Mead, Kazuo Nakamura, William Ronald, Harold Town and Walter Yarwood — dubbed themselves Painters Eleven and held their first exhibition at Roberts Gallery in Toronto in 1954.
-The exhibition, arranged by Jack Bush, was the first major commercial exhibition of abstract expressionist art in Toronto.
+Painters Eleven held their first exhibition at Roberts Gallery in Toronto in 1954.
+The exhibition, arranged by Jack Bush, was the first major commercial exhibition of nonobjective art in Toronto.

 Unlike the Group of Seven whose members' work evolved along parallel lines, Painters Eleven did not share a common artistic vision as a group apart from a commitment to abstraction.
 This was reflected in the diversity of the group's members.
 Decades separated the youngest from the eldest, and before they sold their paintings they made their living as freelance commercial artists or worked in advertising and as art teachers.
 Two had studied at summer schools conducted by the American abstract expressionist Hans Hofmann and William Ronald "sat in" on his classes, while others were graduates of the Ontario College of Art, and still others were self-taught.
-Within the group itself, the artistic center of gravity seems to have been Oscar Cahén, a gifted European émigré who became well known as an illustrator for a number of national magazines.
-Stylistically speaking, Kazuo Nakamura's abstract works were far more subdued than those of his colleagues, and he also created figurative paintings.
+Within the group itself, the artistic center of gravity seems to have been Oscar Cahén, a gifted European émigré who became known as an illustrator for a number of national magazines.

+Stylistically speaking, Painters Eleven works were characterized by "rich colour and creamy impasto and impulsive spontaneous line" often accompanied by an introspective note.
+Kazuo Nakamura's abstract works were far more subdued than those of his colleagues, and he also created figurative paintings.
+Some art historians have speculated that Nakamura's mood in his work could have stemmed from his time in Tashme Incarceration Camp during the Second World War.

 In Canada's conservative art world, their first exhibition was met with confusion and disdain, typical of new art movements throughout history.
 By their third exhibition, in 1957, they had established abstract expressionism in Canada.
-Painters Eleven attained U.S. exposure with a successful exhibition in 1956 with the American Abstract Artists at the Riverside Museum in New York City, and were praised by the influential critic Clement Greenberg on a visit he paid to the group in Toronto in 1957.
+Painters Eleven attained U.S. exposure with a successful exhibition in 1956 with the American Abstract Artists at the Riverside Museum in New York City, although the group was still denigrated in Toronto.
+In 1957, they were praised by the influential New York critic Clement Greenberg on a visit he paid to the group in Toronto (Town and Yarwood abstained from meeting him).
 In the Canadian press, the group's most ardent supporters were art critic Robert Fulford and [art writer] Pearl McCarthy of the Globe and Mail.
-Eventually, the group's numbers were reduced by death and defection (Cahén was killed in a car accident in 1956, Ronald resigned in 1957) and the group formally disbanded in 1960.
+Eventually, the group's numbers were reduced by death and defection (Cahén was killed in a car accident in 1956, Ronald resigned in 1957 having moved to New York) and the group formally disbanded in 1960.